Skiing for blind and partially sighted people

 - Ridderweek is held in March or April in Beitostolen Norway.

-- You have the opportunity to participate in a 5km race for women or a 10km race for men; a biathlon (a 6km ski coupled with sonic rifle shooting); and the 20km Ridderrennet race.
+- At Ridderweek there is a 5km race for women or a 10km race for men; a biathlon (a 6km ski coupled with sonic rifle shooting); and the 20km Ridderrennet race.
+5km race for women or a 10km race for men; a biathlon (a 6km ski coupled with sonic rifle shooting); and the 20km Ridderrennet race.

 - You can read Metro member’s accounts of the previous Ridderweeks by accessing the ‘articles’ link on this page.